BuddyX

 20. Element (Matrix)

-Element uses the Matrix protocol to power decentralized communication.
-You can chat, call, and collaborate in a secure environment.
-The platform works across devices and gives users complete data ownership.
-Tech communities and privacy-minded organizations rely on Element to build independent, encrypted communication networks.
+Element runs on the Matrix protocol for decentralized communication.
+Chat, calls, and collaboration in a secure environment with full data ownership.
+Tech communities and privacy-minded organizations rely on it.

 Choose the Right Skype Alternative and Stay Connected